tjcarney89/swift-slapchat-lab-ios-0217/README.md

 *Less talk; more walk.*

 #####Messages TableView
-- Set your cell reuse id and make it a "basicCell".
+- Set your cell style to `Basic` and its reuse identifier to `messageCell`.
 - Set up your data source.
 Make each cell display the `content` of its corresponding message.

 Run it to make sure it works.
 Comment out your `generateTestData()` check to *prove* that the messages are actually persisting.
 Revel in your persistent data's glory.